Pierre-He/CbrnAlert/README.md

 npm install @angular/cli
 ```

 You may have a bunch of errors and that you can see with "npm audit".
-You can --force or adding overrides in package.json.
+You can --force or adding overrides on package.json located in the frontend folder.

  ```
 "overrides":